deppbrazil/audiomp3-web/README.md

-# Audio MP3 - Web/Mobile
+# Media MP3 and OGG for Web #

-* Executando audio na web e em dispositivos móveis em formatos mp3 e ogg.
+* Recommended format for audio media for web and mobile